Chroma-Corps/FFM-Application/readme.md

 # Running the Project

-To start the project, follow these steps in order (subject to change):
+To start the project, follow these steps in order:

 ## 1. Setting Up and Running Flask
 First, initialize the Flask application by running:

 ```bash
 $ flask init